moisesfm67/nest-user-crud/README.md

 [Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.

-In this project we used the nest cli to create a users crud, using mongodb as a database
+in this project I used the nest cli to create a users crud, using mongodb as a database.

 ## Installation